TruebitProtocol/truebit-eth/README.md

 ```solidity
 function requireFile(bytes32 tid, bytes32 namehash, uint8 fileType) external;
 ```
 `requireFile` tells the Solver to upload a file with `fileType` (0:BYTES, 1:CONTRACT, 2:IPFS) upon obtaining a solution to task `tid`. `tid`'s filesystem bundle must include an (empty) file whose file name hashes to `namehash`.  `namehash` can be computed using `hashName` from the fileSystem API.
-This method must be called once for each output file after calling `createTaskID` but before calling `submitTask`.
+This method must be called once for each output file after calling `createTaskId` but before calling `submitTask`.

 ```solidity
 function submitTask(bytes32 tid) external payable;